mindspore.ops.tensor_scatter_elements

 Note

-If some values of the indices exceed the upper or lower bounds of the index of input_x, instead of raising an index error, the corresponding updates will not be updated to input_x.
+If some non-negative values of the indices exceed the upper bounds of the index of input_x, instead of raising an index error, the corresponding updates will not be updated to input_x.
+Negative indices are illegal input and will lead to undefined behavior.
 The backward is supported only for the case updates.shape == indices.shape.

 • input_x (Tensor) – The input tensor.
 The rank must be at least 1.

-• indices (Tensor) – The specified indices.
+• indices (Tensor) – The specified indices whose data type must be int32 or int64.

 • updates (Tensor) – The update values.